temisu/ancient/README.md

 Special thanks go to Cholok for providing me references to many of the XPK-compressors.

 I'm slowly adding new stuff.
 If your favorite is not listed contact me and maybe I can add it.

+Currently planned future additions:
+* Completing XPK: ARTM, BZP2, DCMB, DMCU (maybe), LZCB, PPMQ, SASC, SHSC
+* Support for MMCMP, StoneCracker
+* Disk images support for DMS, Warp and DiskSqueeze

+Not planned:
+* PPC only XPK compressors

+Wishlist:
+* More files for my testbench
+* XPK DMCI and DMCD compressors.
+I can't find it anywhere or find anyone who knows anything about it.
+Would be fun to add it for completeness
+* XPK TLTA compressor/encoder. ditto.
+* XPK CBR1 compressor.
+Is this a thing?
+Probably not but I'd like to get my hands on the actual library to see it myself.

 Feedback: tz at iki dot fi